Drazard/learningpython/Drazards Dungeon/README.md

 'w' West

-During an encounter you hay use:
+During an encounter you may use:

-'a' Attack
+'a' Attack an enemy

 'h' Heal (if below 100 hp)